-This effort will help build toward a just, equitable, and sustainable COVID-19 recovery by providing safe, affordable homes for 89 low-income Buncombe County households.
-AAHH's New Heights and Glenn Bridge neighborhoods will become home to Buncombe County residents earning ≤80% AMI.
+This effort will help build toward a just, equitable, and sustainable COVID-19 recovery by providing 46 build-ready sites for the construction of 46 affordable homes low-income Buncombe County households.
+New Heights will become home to 98 Buncombe County households earning ≤80% AMI.
 These future Habitat homeowners are the backbone of the Asheville area's tourism and retirement-oriented economy, those who increasingly find housing affordable only in more isolated areas or overcrowded and substandard conditions.